csteach441/csteach441.github.io/weekly_assignment.md

     * show and explain differences from Week 5 presentation
     * ...

-Presentations will be scheduled for the start of next week's class, which begins at 7pm on Wednesday 20th March 2019.
+Presentations will be scheduled for the start of next week's class, which begins at 7pm on Wednesday 18th March 2020.

+**n.b.** I will post further details to the course's Slack group on the specifics of *online* presentations.

 Any questions, please let me know.

 Enjoy your week.

-#### Week 8 - 6th March 2019
+#### Week 8 - 4th March 2020

 * N/A - Spring Break
--->

 #### Week 7 - 26th February 2020